-DAVID PETRON is a partner in the Securities Enforcement and Regulatory practice, which received the 2019 Chambers USA Award for Financial Services Regulation, and was named the “Law Firm of the Year” for Securities Regulation in 2020 and 2017 by U.S. News — Best Lawyers.
+DAVID PETRON is a partner in the Securities Enforcement and Regulatory practice, which was named the “Law Firm of the Year” for Litigation – Regulatory Enforcement (SEC, Telecom, Energy) for 2023 by U.S. News — Best Lawyers and received the 2019 Chambers USA Award for Financial Services Regulation.
 His securities enforcement practice has covered the entire range of SEC enforcement matters, including investigations of securities fraud, insider trading, accounting fraud, disclosure irregularities, Foreign Corrupt Practices Act (FCPA) violations, investment adviser misconduct, broker-dealer matters, and credit rating agencies registered as Nationally Recognized Statistical Rating Organizations (NRSROs).
 He has defended a wide variety of clients in investigations before the U.S. Securities and Exchange Commission (SEC), the U.S. Department of Justice (DOJ), the Financial Industry Regulatory Authority (FINRA), the Commodity Futures Trading Commission (CFTC), the National Futures Association (NFA), and other regulators.

-David has defended public companies and other clients in a variety of SEC investigations related to potential accounting fraud, financial reporting and disclosure violations, and other matters arising under the federal securities laws.
-David has handled investigations involving revenue recognition, valuation, goodwill, intangible assets, securitizations, alleged pyramid schemes and insider trading.
+David also defends public companies and other clients in a variety of SEC investigations related to potential accounting fraud, financial reporting and disclosure violations, and other matters arising under the federal securities laws.
+David has handled investigations involving revenue recognition, valuation, goodwill, intangible assets, securitizations, alleged pyramid schemes, and insider trading.

-Some highlights of David’s experience are the following:
+Some highlights of David’s recent experience include the following:

 - In the Matter of Morningstar Credit Ratings, LLC (2020) — represented an NRSRO in a first-of-its-kind investigation involving sales and marketing practices.

-David is also a member of the firm’s Appellate team with a practice that includes regulatory matters involving the First Amendment.
-He has been heavily involved in free speech cases challenging the FCC’s regulation of broadcast indecency before the FCC and all levels of the federal courts, including a victory in the Supreme Court in FCC v.
-Fox Television Stations, Inc. David has also been involved in religious liberty litigation on a variety of church-state issues.
+David is also a member of the firm’s Appellate team and has focused on regulatory matters involving the First Amendment.
+He was heavily involved in free speech cases challenging the FCC’s regulation of broadcast indecency before the FCC and all levels of the federal courts, including a victory in the Supreme Court in FCC v.
+Fox Television Stations, Inc. (2012).
+David has also been involved in religious liberty litigation on a variety of church-state issues.
 He has briefed cases in the Supreme Court and a variety of federal circuit courts and personally argued cases before the D.C.
 Circuit and the D.C.
 Court of Appeals.

 David joined the firm following clerkships with Judge Susan H. Black of the Eleventh Circuit Court of Appeals and Chief Judge D. Brooks Smith of the Western District of Pennsylvania.
 During the latter clerkship, he assisted Judge Smith with matters related to his nomination and ultimate confirmation to the Third Circuit.